GoogleChrome/web.dev/src/site/content/en/fast/incorporate-performance-budgets-into-your-build-tools/index.md

 ## Bundlesize

-[Bundlesize](https://github.com/siddharthkp/bundlesize) is a simple npm package that tests asset size against a threshold you’ve set.
+[Bundlesize](https://github.com/siddharthkp/bundlesize) is a simple npm package that tests asset size against a threshold you've set.
 It can run locally and integrate with your CI.

 ### Bundlesize CLI